hamsoftug/noregretsAPIdocs/docs/source/api.rst

 Authentication Errors
 """""""""""""""""""""
-If the bearer token is invalid or expired you will receive a response with the status code set to **HTTP 401 Unauthorized**.
+If the apiKey is invalid or expired you will receive a response with the status code set to **HTTP 401 Unauthorized**.

 If the access_token is valid but you don't have enough scope to perform this request you will receive a response with the status code set to **HTTP 403 Forbidden**.